 Note: While the pressure variation travels down the cylinder, the gas particles do not.
 They move back and forth over a relatively small distance.

-Sketch pressure in the cylinder as a function of position along the cylinder axis for the figures (a) and (b) to the right.
+Sketch pressure in the cylinder as a function of position along the cylinder axis for the figures (a) and (b).

 Experiment 1